hiwaamirii/Trustwallet-UI-Flutter/README.md

 # Trustwallet UI

-A simple and practical calculator with a beautiful design and the ability to view history Please give this project a star, I appreciate it.
+A simple and practical trustwallet ui with a beautiful design, Please give this project a star, I appreciate it.
 The project will evolve over time.

 ## Used By